 In 1857 the congregation constructed a new hall in Sauk City and, a year later, started a school with instruction in both German and English.
 Although classes were taught by hired teachers, Schroeter participated in the instruction, particularly in the subjects of religion, philosophy, and ethics.
 Music became an important part of the Sunday meetings and festive gatherings; it remains so to this day.
 Literary, poetical, and musical performances were offered for the community as a whole, particularly in the winter months.

-Planting new white pines at the Andrew Roll Cemetery
+Honey Creek Hall at the Andrew Roll Cemetery